kimmelsg/actionmailbox-imap/README.md

 ### Rake Task

 The rake task behaves much like that of the other `action_mailbox:ingress:...` commands in that it relays the message the same way.
-Although messages should be piped to the other ingress commands and `rails action_mailbox:ingress:imap ...` needs to be scheduled appropriately.

 ## Installation
 Add this line to your application's Gemfile: